Skip to contents

 Reporting output📝

-anansi returns a wide format table as an output.
-For general reporting, we recommend sticking to the table format as it’s the most legible.
+By default, anansi outputs a table in the wide format.
+For general reporting, we recommend sticking to the more legible table format by specifying the return.format argument.
 Let’s take a look at the structure of the output table:

 # General structure of anansi() output